 - 1. The problem of sex trafficking in Colorado

-- 2. The meaning of “commercial sexual activity”
+- 2. What is “commercial sexual activity”?

 - 5. Related offenses

 Colorado has a huge problem in the area of forced labor, especially forced or coerced participation in the illegal sex trade.
 The National Human Trafficking Resource Center reports that in the first half of 2016, they received 53 reports of victims of human trafficking for sex in addition to dozens of calls related to forced labor in areas other than sex.